 “Continued improvements of Malta’s fiscal strength, on the back of prudent fiscal stance and an enhanced fiscal policy framework” has been incremental in establishing the country’s robust medium-term growth forecasts.

 Moody’s report also made reference to the adjustment of the island’s outlook, which changed from ‘positive’ to ‘stable’.
 “The stable outlook on the rating reflects our expectation that government debt levels will continue to decline in coming years, although at a gradually slower pace as we also expect the growth rate of the Maltese economy to decelerate from the exceptionally high rates registered in recent years”.

 Moody’s noted that “it is also based on our expectation from current efforts to address institutional challenges will be maintained and that systemic risks emanating from the financial sector will be contained.”

 Since 2011, Malta’s debt-to-GDP ratio has diminished significantly from a relatively high 70.2% in 2011 down to 46% at the end of 2018.
 It is anticipated to further decrease to 40% by 2020.

 Although Malta’s future growth is facing a slowdown, the government will remain committed to sustaining financial prudence in such situations.

 In the report, Moody’s mentioned companies who were previously financially afflicted, such as Air Malta and Enemalta, are now thriving.
 Malta’s recent economic growth has been the catalyst for quick expansion.

-Economic growth expected to decelerate
+Economic growth expected to remain strong

 Malta’s economic growth rate between the years 2013 & 2018 was calculated at 7.2% However, the growth is anticipated to lower “as the economy is running up against capacity constraints, and the pace of expansion will slow for rapidly expanding sectors that have been driving growth in recent years.”